 SDCCD has 94% of all courses running online for Spring 2021.
 The district is scheduling mostly online courses for Summer 2021.

 SDCCD Online Learning Pathways will officially hold its 20th anniversary this year.
 In the Fall of 2001, SDCCD Online offered its first 18 districtwide online courses.
-Rechelle mentioned that we started with One Dean, one IDC, and one secretary, even after 20 years and all the work that SDOLP does, we have only added one permanent IDC to staffing.
+Rechelle mentioned that we started with One Dean, one Instructional Design Coordinator, and one secretary, even after 20 years and all the work that SDOLP does, we have only added one permanent ID to staffing.
 Mary shared that SDCCD Online was the first successful districtwide collaborative effort and became a model for success for many other district operations.

 Staffing

-Current staff includes a Dean, one Secretary, two IDCs, a Project Analyst, Faculty Trainer Dave Giberson, Faculty Support Rechelle, and Online Faculty Mentors.
+Current staff includes a Dean, one Secretary, two IDs, a Project Analyst, Faculty Trainer Dave Giberson, Faculty Support Rechelle, and Online Faculty Mentors.

 Budget

 The overall District budget has not improved, but there has been a lot of government CARES assistance provided.
 There are also future CARES grants expected.
 Brian is keeping his eyes on a 15 million dollar Zero-cost Textbook Grant and a Block Grant of 10 million dollars slated for the continuity of quality online tutoring, counseling and online support services.
-After years of very little funding, Distance Education is finally being supported.
+After years of very little funding, Distance Education is being supported.
 Also, SDCCD has formed the Districtwide Instructional Software Group where technology suggestions and review will provide pro-active DE support.

 Camera Guidelines